JialongYin/CS241/hw0.md

 -g

 2. You fix a problem in the Makefile and type `make` again.
-Explain why this may be insufficient to generate a new build. make clean first to clear previous .o files and then make again.
+Explain why this may be insufficient to generate a new build.
+"make clean" first to clear previous .o files and then make again.

 3. Are tabs or spaces used to indent the commands after the rule in a Makefile?
 Yes